 When MadeleineFitzpatrick reaches 200 Chic Points, she will be in the Style Council!

 I think oxfords are definitely your best bet.
-Flats are cute but they don’t really cover your whole footposted about 3 years ago
+Flats are cute but they don’t really cover your whole footposted over 3 years ago

 -ballet flats (esp those two toned ones with ankle straps)